 I agree they never tested and never asked anyone to test on animals for them, BUT…

 - “While some governments conduct animal testing to prove safety before they will allow us to sell our products”

 Here’s the sentence to watch out for.
 Governments test their products to allow them to sell in their countries.
 There are countries that do not resort to animal testing, so why does not MAC limit their availability to just those countries if they really want “to be a leader in the movement to end animal testing globally” ???
 We will kind of get our answer in the next section which is the FAQs part.

 - “Which countries require animal testing?

 China tests on animals as part of its safety assessment of cosmetic products.
 We love our fans and we never want to exclude them anywhere.”
 They admit that China is the only country they sell in that requires animal testing.
-China is a very large market, in such a large market there is a large fan base and fans are equals to money.
+China is a huge market, in such a large market there is a large fan base, and fans are equals to money.
 The way I see it is that they would rather make boost their profits and risk the trust of people who want to live cruelty-free.

 Is MAC Cosmetics owned by a parent that is not cruelty-free?